Trusted WordPress tutorials, when you need them most.

 Adding a new DNS record in Bluehost

-Now, let’s start adding the DNS records that SendLayer has provided.
+Now, let’s add the DNS records provided by SendLayer.

-First, select the type of the DNS record.
-In this case, we will use CNAME for the first record.
+First, select the type of DNS record.
+In this case, we’ll use CNAME for the first record.

 In the ‘Refers to’ section, click ‘Other Host.’
-You will pick this same option for all of your DNS records later on.
+You’ll pick the same option for all of your DNS records later.

 Choosing the DNS record type and refers to setting in Bluehost

-Scrolling down, you will see three fields: Host Name, Alias, and TTL.
+Scrolling down, you’ll see three fields: Host Name, Alias, and TTL.

-The Host Name should be filled with the value in ‘Hostname’ provided by SendLayer.
-The Alias should be filled with the value in ‘Value.’
-As for the TTL, you can leave it at 15 minutes.
+Fill in the Host Name with the value from SendLayer’s ‘Hostname’ column.
+Fill in the Alias with the value from SendLayer’s ‘Value’ column.
+For TTL, you can leave it at 15 minutes.

 The Host Name, Alias, and TTL fields when adding a new DNS record in Bluehost